intergiro/developer-portal/docs/merchant/card-input/verfication.md

 ```
 Example of a verification required error.
 ## Order
-How to use card input to verify an order with 3D Secure.
+How to use card input to create an order and verifying the payment with 3D Secure.
 - First use card input to tokenize the card.
 Then place the card token in `order.payment.card` of the order creatable and `post` it to the order endpoint with the order creatable in the body as a stringified JSON.
 - The response from the order endpoint can either be a [order response] or a `verification required` error.
 In the case of a `verification required` error submit the card token together with the error to card input.
 - The response will now either be a verification or `verification required` error, keep on submitting the card token and the verification required error to card input until 3D succeeds or fails.